-- Quiet motor running by motor control with 18.75 kHz - 14, 27, 28, 128 gears, depending upon data format.Short (1-127) and long (128-9999) Addresses - NMRA conformity - RailCom® and RailCom Plus® - Adjustable minimum, maximum and medium speeds. - Extended driving gear characteristics are adjustable. - Shunting gear (half-speed) adjustable. - 3 settings for startup and brake delay, individually adjustable via F0 - F28 - Headlight outputs in direction of travel dimmable. - 2 Special function outputs, dimmable and adjustable in direction of travel. - 4 logical outputs - Adjustable activation of the light- and function outputs adjustable for analog operation. - Second dim function for lights adjustable from A1 to A7. - Simple function mapping, brake delay and shunting operations. - Extended Function Mapping, F0 F44 for switching multiple outputs depending on linked conditions - Train illumination disengageable. - Function outputs: Blinking with variable shutoff time. - Function exists: 2 phase for alternative flashers. - · Load dependent smoke generator controls. - Firebox with adjustment parameters for brightness changes and flicker rhythm.
+- Suitable for DC current and bell-anchor motors up to 0.65 A. - Quiet motor running by motor control with 18.75 kHz - 14, 28, 128 gears, depending upon data format. - Short (1-127) and long (128-9999) Addresses - NMRA conformity - RailCom® and RailCom Plus® - · Adjustable minimum, maximum and medium speeds. - · Extended driving gear characteristics are adjustable. - · Shunting gear (half-speed) adjustable. - 3 settings for startup and brake delay, individually adjustable via F0 - F28 - · Headlight outputs in direction of travel dimmable. - Adjustable activation of the light- and function outputs adjustable for analog operation. - Second dim function for lighting and A1 adjustable switchable. - Simple function mapping, brake delay and shunting operations. - Extended Function Mapping, F0 F68 for switching multiple outputs depending on linked conditions - Train illumination disengageable. - Function outputs: Blinking with variable shutoff time. - · Function exists: 2 phase for alternative flashers. - Load dependent smoke generator controls. - Firebox with adjustment parameters for brightness changes and flicker rhythm.

-- Shunting coupling and shunting tango. - Fading in, or out of the lighting- and function outputs, adjustable. - Energy saving lighting effect: After attaining maximum brightness after time setting. - Fluorescent lighting, switching-on effect with adjustable flash time and -number. - 8 PWM banks with 64 modulation entries each for e. g.
-American light effects such as Mars Light, Gyra Light, Strobe etc. - Brakes with DCC braking signal, braking track with DC current or ABC-Brakes. - in ABC-Slow Moving Distance with LENZ BM2 - 2 settings for braking distance in cm, activated by ABC-, DC- and DCC-brake signal, as well with driving speed 0 with adjustable speed level step. - 2 motor control types for a precise motor control with many control settings - All outputs are secured against short circuits. - Error memory for motor and function outputs as well as temperature shutoff.

-Conventional AC and DC apprehims with outputs. - Conventional AC and DC operation with automatic switch-over to the individual mode of operation. - All CVs must be programmed with digital devices with DCC formats and Motorola.
-In DCC-operation, programmable per register, CV - directly or page programming. - Main track programming (DCC) - Decoder programming lock.
+- · Fading in, or out of the lighting- and function outputs, adjustable. - Energy saving lighting effect: After attaining maximum brightness after time setting. - · Fluorescent lighting, switching-on effect with adjustable flash time and -number - 8 PWM banks with 64 modulation entries each for e.g. American light effects such as Mars Light, Gyra Light, Strobe etc. - Brakes with DCC braking signal, braking track with DC current or ABC-Brakes. - ABC-Slow Moving Distance with LENZ BM2 - · 2 settings for braking distance in cm, activated by ABC-, DC- and DCC-brake signal, as well with driving speed 0 with adjustable speed level step. - 2 motor control types for a precise motor control with many control settings - All outputs are secured against short circuits. - Error memory for motor and function outputs as well as temperature shutoff. - Conventional DC operation with automatic switch-over to the individual mode of operation. - All CVs must be programmed with digital devices with DCC formats and Motorola. - · In DCC-operation, programmable per register, CV directly or page programming. - Main track programming (DCC) - · Decoder programming lock.

-Connection of the PIKO SmartDecoder 4.1
+Connection of the PIKO Hobby Decoder

-Remove the socket plug from the PluX12 interface of your vehicle.
+Remove the socket plug from the 8pole interface of your vehicle.
 Stick the locomotive decoder carefully into the same place of the interface socket.
+If the vehicle is running in the wrong direction and the light outputs work laterally reversed or not at all, please turn the decoder 180°.